>_

 Functional Dependencies (FD):

-• B -> C (This is a Partial Dependency because C depends only on part of the PK, which is B)
+• B -> C (Partial Dependency: C depends only on part of PK)

 • AB -> C (Valid)